prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 You're such a bloody fool."

-"You might think about some one else."
+% "Then you might think not only of yourself, but of some one else."

 "For Christ's sake," he said.